HIRANO-Satoshi/price-level-calculator/client-libs/luncho_python/docs/LunchoData.md

 # LunchoData

 Data needed to convert between Luncho and local currency.
+If data for the country is not available, either ppp or exchange_rate is 0.

 ## Properties
 Name | Type | Description | Notes